 It is said that the method for growing tea plants for private home use was passed on, along with roasting techniques, by foreigners who came to the area of Ureshino in 1440 from what is now mainland China.
 The tea produced in Ureshino is smooth and light in taste, with a full body and good aroma.

 Saga beef is relatively new to the scene, appearing in 1983, but has already established itself as a mouthwatering alternative to more famous brands such as Kobe and Matsusaka.
 From the Japanese wagyu breed, the meat is known for its glossy marbling and depth of flavor.

 Spring in Saga brings out awe-inspiring cherry blossoms, carp streamers along the Kawakami Ravine, spring hiking in Mitsuse, and the Arita Ceramics Fair.

-Revel in the seasonal color changes at Daikozenji Temple and Kunenan, attend events like the Karatsu Kunchi Festival and Saga International Balloon Festa, soak in an onsen, or enjoy a lighted bamboo lantern festival that creates an ethereal setting.
+Revel in the seasonal color changes at Daikozenji Temple and Kunenan, attend events like the Karatsu Kunchi Festival and Saga International Balloon Fiesta, soak in an onsen, or enjoy a lighted bamboo lantern festival that creates an ethereal setting.